 The City has exercised its discretion to recruit for open positions by first seeking internal applications.
 This approach was designed to provide broader placement opportunities for employees who might otherwise be exposed to layoffs.
-Laid off employees are allowed to apply for these internal recruitments for an eighteen (18)-month period following their layoff from the City workforce.
+The City proposes to allow laid off employees to apply for these internal recruitments for a 12-month period following their layoff from the City workforce.